 - are male

-- have a family history of heart conditions and disease
+- have a family history of heart conditions and diseases and aneurysms

-- have high blood pressure – especially if you are between 35 and 60 years old
+- have high blood pressure, especially if you’re between 35 and 60 years old

 - have high cholesterol or fatty buildup in the blood vessels (atherosclerosis)